 RULES WHEN MAKING PURCHASES

-If you are a UK contractor receiving invoices from UK subcontractors for CIS services (either labour or labour plus materials but not materials only), you should not be charged VAT.
-Instead, there should be a statement on each invoice saying something like: “the domestic reverse charge applies and the customer is required to account for the VAT” and each invoice should also state the VAT that you need to account for.
+If you are a UK contractor receiving invoices from UK subcontractors for domestic reverse charge services (labour or labour plus materials but not materials only), you should not be charged VAT on these invoices.

-You should then enter the VAT figure in both Box 1 and Box 4 of your VAT Return (so netting off to nil) and the invoice value should be entered in Box 7 of the VAT Return.
+You must then account for the VAT due on these purchases by including the VAT figure in both Box 1 (VAT due on sales) and Box 4 (VAT reclaimed on purchases) of your VAT return, effectively netting off the VAT to nil.
+The VAT exclusive value of the purchase should be entered in Box 7 (purchases excluding VAT).

 BOOKKEEPING SYSTEMS